I AM Noticed Core Content

 To Print: Right click, save to desktop, then print

-Researches have found that happiness is contagious.
+Researchers have found that happiness is contagious.
 That means that if you are creating positive ripples the people in your life may catch your positivity, and they might create positive ripples too!

 Practice